clarklindev/react-maximilianschwarzmuller-udemy-react/README.md

+- NOTE: 2024 - there is an update to this course and it has been renamed [React - The Complete Guide 2024 (incl.
+Next.js, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)
+---

 # Udemy - Maximilian Schwarzmüller - React 16 - The Complete Guide (incl.
 React Router 4 & Redux)

-- NOTE: 2024 - the course has been updated and renamed [React - The Complete Guide 2024 (incl.
-Next.js, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

----

 ## 01 Getting Started